OCD treatment from therapists who understand

 Many people come to therapy with so much shame and think no one will be able to understand what they're struggling with.
 If you're feeling this way, I want to assure you that anything you say is likely something I've heard before.
 I understand it takes a lot to open up and be honest, especially if you're dealing with taboo areas of OCD like harm, sexual, relationship, or religious obsessions (often referred to as "pure OCD").
 There's nothing to be embarrassed about, and our sessions will be a safe place and free of judgment.

-I have almost two decades of experience working with clients just like you.
+I have over 15 years of experience working with clients just like you.
 I specialize in treating "pure OCD," although I'm skilled in treating all subtypes of OCD.
 Read more about my background here.
 No matter how long you've been dealing with your symptoms, if you are committed to doing the work, I'm committed to guiding and supporting you.
 I use treatments that are evidence-based, including exposure and response prevention (ERP), so you can feel confident in the work we're doing.

 I am an LGBTQIA+ ally and welcome clients of all racial, cultural, and religious backgrounds.